fedemotta/subseek/README.md

 Options and arguments:
 ----------------------
--p path      : Required.
-As string.
+-p path      : String.
+Required.
 Root path to start the process;
                also --path=path.
                Example: python console.py -p /home/username/Downloads/
 -v           : Verbose mode; also --debug
 -f           : Force rewrite existing subtitles files; also --force -u           : Generate the name using the path folder pieces;
                also --use_pieces
--d deep      : Deep search.
-As integer.
-0 means get first match, 1 (or more)
+-d deep      : Integer.
+Deep search.
+Default is 0 (means get first match),
-               is the quantity of pages to iterate (maximum allowed value is 1); also --deep=deep
--m min_match : Minimum match (%) to take into consideration.
-As float.
+               1 (or more) is the quantity of pages to iterate (maximum allowed value is 1); also --deep=deep -m min_match : Float.
+Minimum match (%) to take into consideration.
-               Default is 0 (means any); also --min_match -h           : Display help; also --help
+               Default is 0 (means any); also --min_match -n           : Allow series detection in number format only (ie. Flash 101);
+               also --number_format
+-h           : Display help; also --help
 ```